 4 – We are running this and that SAM tool…

 SAM tools certainly help make intelligence driven license management decisions, however software code is not intelligent by nature and I haven’t yet seen any AI SAM tools hit the market.
-JNC would certainly recommend some SAM tools for SAP as they can add value, however we would never recommend relying completely on a SAM tool for SAP licensing compliancy.
+JNC would certainly recommend some SAM tools for SAP as they can add value, however, we would never recommend relying completely on a SAM tool for SAP licensing compliancy.
 Human intelligence is always the key and always will be.
 SAM tools must be functionally capable, configured correctly and used correctly to be effective.
 SAM tools can’t adapt to complex contractual setups involving dozens of contract documents (i.e. they can’t just be fed in and uploaded) so SAM tools must be set-up and configured to measure against the actual license assets they have.
 Any what about the ever-changing license metrics and the varying written descriptions of any given license metric form contract to contract?
-Installing the software and getting it measuring your usage across complex data centre environments and systems landscapes also poses its challenges.
+Installing the software and getting it measuring your usage across complex data centre environments and systems landscapes also pose its challenges.

 “JNC have audited, and provided audit defence services, to a number of customers who were found to be significantly non-compliant despite running some of the best-known SAM solutions on the market”